-- (1) See Footnote to Consolidated Schedule of Investments on page 29 for a description of the Valuation Procedures. - (2) Investments in unaffiliated companies consist of investments in which we own less than five percent of the voting shares of the portfolio company or less than five percent of the common shares of the publicly traded company.
+- (1) See Footnote to Consolidated Schedule of Investments on page 28 for a description of the Valuation Procedures. - (2) Investments in unaffiliated companies consist of investments in which we own less than five percent of the voting shares of the portfolio company or less than five percent of the common shares of the publicly traded company.
 Investments in non-controlled affiliated companies consist of investments in which we own five percent or more, but less than 25 percent, of the voting shares of the portfolio company, or where we hold one or more seats on the portfolio company's Board of Directors but do not control the company.
-Investments in controlled affiliated companies consist of investments in which we own 25 percent or more of the voting shares of the portfolio company or otherwise control the company. - (3) The aggregate cost for federal income tax purposes of investments in unaffiliated private companies is \$26,977,200.
+Investments in controlled affiliated companies consist of investments in controlled affiliated companies consist of investments in which we own 25 percent or more of the voting shares of the portfolio company or otherwise control the company. - (3) The aggregate cost for federal income tax purposes of investments in unaffiliated privately held companies is \$26,977,200.
 The gross unrealized appreciation based on the tax cost for these securities is \$2,338,205.
 The gross unrealized depreciation based on the tax cost for these securities is \$7,658,969. - (4) The aggregate cost for federal income tax purposes of investments in unaffiliated publicly traded companies is \$298,827.
 The gross unrealized appreciation based on the tax cost for these securities is \$0.
 The gross unrealized depreciation based on the tax cost for these securities is \$72,432. - (5) Legal restrictions on sale of investment. - (6) Represents a non-income producing security.
 Equity investments that have not paid dividends within the last 12 months are considered to be non-income producing. - (7) These investments are development-stage companies.
 A development-stage company is defined as a company that is devoting substantially all of its efforts to establishing a new business, and either it has not yet commenced its planned principal operations, or it has commenced such operations but has not realized significant revenue from them. - (8) With our purchase of Series E Convertible Preferred Stock of BioVex, we received a warrant to purchase a number of shares of common stock of BioVex as determined by dividing 624,999.99 by the price per share at which the common stock is offered and sold to the public in connection with the IPO.
 The ability to exercise this warrant is therefore contingent on BioVex completing successfully an IPO before the expiration date of the warrant on September 27, 2012.
-The exercise price of this warrant shall be 110 percent of the IPO price. - (9) Cobalt Technologies, Inc., does business as Cobalt Biofuels.
+The exercise price of this warrant shall be 110 percent of the IPO price. - (9) Cobalt Technologies, Inc., does business as Cobalt Biofuels. - (10) D-Wave Systems, Inc., is located and is doing business primarily in Canada.
+We invested in D-Wave Systems, Inc., through D-Wave USA, a Delaware company.
+Our investment is denominated in Canadian dollars and is subject to foreign currency translation.
+See "Note 3.
+Summary of Significant Accounting Policies." - (11) We exercised NeoPhotonics Corporation warrants in January and February 2010.